 What changed in 2025

-- Separating storage from compute and using open table formats became baseline expectations, not experiments.
+- Separating storage from compute and using open table formats stopped being an experiment — without them, a platform proposal is no longer taken seriously.

-- LLM and low-latency use cases raised the bar for data freshness and pipeline observability.
+- LLM and low-latency use cases raised the bar: stale data and opaque pipelines now reach the product faster than anyone notices.

-- Data-platform economics, including FinOps, became an architectural constraint alongside latency and reliability.
+- Data-platform economics, together with FinOps practices, became as much of an architectural constraint as latency and reliability.

 Related chapter